VirtusLab/scala-cli/website/docs/reference/directives.md

 ### Java home

-Sets the Java home directory used to run your application or tests
+Sets Java home used to run your application or tests

 `using java-home `_path_

 `using javaHome `_path_